 7+1 Things To Know Before Traveling To NYC

-Since I am still young, this was the first trip that I went on with no super vision.
+Since I was still young, this was the first trip that I went on with no supervision.
 I was in the biggest city in the world by myself, with no idea how to get around.
 I learned so much about myself and grew a closer relationship with my friends/sisters.
 I have been in a slump recently with recently graduating college and trying to find my calling and this trip really helped me become inspired and motivated again and to continue pushing forward despite the obstacles that I am currently facing.

 So, hit that "Keep Reading" button to read '7+1 Things To Know Before Traveling To NYC!'